FusselTeddy/awesome-piracy/readme.md

 ## Preamble
 I forked this from [Igglybuff's Awesome Piracy list](https://github.com/Igglybuff/awesome-piracy).
 I just took this and decided to update it, replace dead links, etc.

-# I'm getting far too lazy to update this, so just go to [this guy's list](https://github.com/Shakil-Shahadat/awesome-piracy)
+# I'm getting far too lazy to update this, so just go to [Free Media Heck Yeah](https://github.com/fmhy) because they're cool and I help with that instead.​

-I'm also mirroring this onto [rentry](https://rentry.org/tosoju-awesome-piracy).
-[My github repo](https://github.com/Tosoju/awesome-piracy)
-​

 Please ensure you use an adblocker like :star2: [uBlock Origin](https://github.com/gorhill/uBlock) to access any of the websites listed here, otherwise, you will have a bad time.
 ​